mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 Order => Decoder[Order] / Encoder[Order] => Serde[Order] => Consume[Order]
 ```

 Why do we need `Serde` types to be implicit?
-The main reason is that the Scala Kafka stream provides the object `ImplicitConversions`.
+The main reason is that the Scala Kafka Streams provides the object `ImplicitConversions`.
 Inside this `object`, we find a lot of useful conversion functions that, given `Serde` objects let us define a lot of other types, such as the above `Consumed`.
 Again, all these conversions save us writing a lot of boilerplate code, which we should have written in Java, for example.

 As we said, a `KStream[K, V]` represents a stream of Kafka messages.
 This type defines many useful functions on it, which we can group into two different families: stateless transformations, and stateful transformation.
 While the former use only in memory data structures, the latter require to save some information inside the so called _state store_.
 We will look at transformation in a minute.
 But first, we need to introduce the other two basic type of the Stream DSL.

 ### 4.2.
 Building `KTable` and `GlobalKTable`

-The Kafka stream libraries offers two more kind of types: `KTable`, and `GlobalKTable`.
+The Kafka Streams libraries offers two more kind of types: `KTable`, and `GlobalKTable`.
 We build both on top of a _compacted topic_.
 We can think of a compacted topic as a table, indexed by the messages' key.
 The broker doesn't delete messages in a compacted topic using a time to live policy.
 Every time a new message arrives, a "row" it's added to the "table" if the key were not present, or the value associated with the key is updated otherwise.
 To delete a "row" from the "table", we just send to the topic a `null` value associated with the selected key.

 As we said in section 1, to make a topic compacted, we need to specify it during its creation: